Houston, TX · Proprietary

 Promed offers six main services: skilled nursing care, physical therapy, occupational therapy, speech-language pathology, medical social work, and certified home health aide assistance.
 These services are often combined based on your parent's specific medical needs.

-Is Promed Home Care Medicare certified?
+Does Promed Home Care accept Medicare?

 Yes, Promed Home Care is Medicare certified, which means it meets federal quality and safety standards for home health services.